seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ## Useful tools for GPIO hackers: `raspi-gpio` and `pinctrl`

-`raspi-gpio` is a useful tool for those interested in working with external hardware.
-It's included as a standard package - even in the `Lite` distro, but was developed by an individual - i.e. outside "The Foundation".
-The [raspi-gpio GitHub repo](https://github.com/RPi-Distro/raspi-gpio) has some useful resources; there is no `man raspi-gpio`, but `raspi-gpio help` will do just that.
-You can compare it against the [`gpio` directive](https://www.raspberrypi.com/documentation/computers/config_txt.html#gpio)... ponder that for a moment :)
+`raspi-gpio` was a useful tool for those interested in working with RPi's GPIO.
+It's said to be *deprecated* now, but is still included in all standard RPi distros through 'bookworm' - even in the `Lite` distro.
+The [apparent reason](https://github.com/RPi-Distro/raspi-gpio) for the *deprecation* of `raspi-gpio` is that it does not (cannot) support RPi5.
+Presumably, `raspi-gpio` will continue to work on all other RPi models, but it seems unlikely that further development effort will go into it.

-A better choice for GPIO hacking is now `pinctrl` - [here from "The Raspberries" GitHub](https://github.com/raspberrypi/utils/blob/master/pinctrl/README.md), and the subject of a ["recipe" here](https://github.com/seamusdemora/PiFormulae/blob/master/GPIO_Using_pinctrl.md) from yours truly.
+The replacement for GPIO hacking is now `pinctrl` - available [from "The Raspberries" GitHub](https://github.com/raspberrypi/utils/blob/master/pinctrl/README.md), and the subject of a ["recipe" here](https://github.com/seamusdemora/PiFormulae/blob/master/GPIO_Using_pinctrl.md) from yours truly.
 Note that "The Raspberries" have embedded a "disclaimer" in `pinctrl help`:

 >WARNING! pinctrl set writes directly to the GPIO control registers ignoring whatever else may be using them (such as Linux drivers) -